From ANN to BNN: Inferring Reionization Parameters using Uncertainty-aware Emulators of 21-cm Summaries: Emulation of Signal Statistics

 The performance of both of these emulators on an unseen test data for parameters $M_{(\rm h, min)} = 467.37 \times 10^8 \rm{M}_\odot$, $N_{\rm ion} = 181.05$, $R_{\rm mfp}=12.65\; \rm{Mpc}$ and mass average neutral fraction $\bar{x}_{\rm HI} = 0.377$ is shown in the figure \ref{fig:PS_prediction}.
 This particular choice of the parameter is to demonstrate the performance of our emulators at a low neutral fraction ($\bar{x}_{\rm HI} = 0.377$), which was absent in \cite{Tiwari_2022} due to a lack of training dataset.
 The true simulated values of the power spectrum, shown in black, are compared with the power spectrum predicted by the ANN-based emulator(in red) along with the mean prediction of the power spectrum by the BNN-based emulator (in blue).
 We also show the prediction uncertainty associated with the BNN-based emulator with $3\sigma$ confidence in the blue shaded region.
 We can see that the mean values of the power spectrum predicted by the BNN-based emulator are similar to or better than the point estimation for most of the $k$-bins provided by the ANN-based emulator.
 For all $k$-bins, the mean values predicted by the BNN-based emulator are within $3\sigma$ of the true power spectrum values, whereas there is no way to quantify the same for the power spectrum predicted by the ANN-based emulator.

 Furthermore, as mentioned earlier, we perform the robustness study by systematically decreasing the total training dataset.
 The initial training was done using $7150$ training dataset.
 We randomly sample from this complete dataset to generate the smaller training dataset.
 Here, we show the results for the $1000$ and $500$ datasets, which we found as the lowest number of training datasets for which both ANN-based and BNN-based emulators were performing considerably well.
 Performance of emulators trained on these smaller datasets for the same unseen reionization parameters is shown in figure \ref{fig:PS_prediction}.
 We can see that as we decrease the training dataset, the point prediction of the ANN-based emulator deviates considerably from the true values of the power spectrum.
 This happens because for smaller training datasets, ANN-based emulators tend to overfit the training data and thus perform poorly on the unseen test data.
 Meanwhile, the BNN-based emulators perform better, as we can see that the uncertainties associated with the BNN predictions have increased; however, the true values are still within the $3\sigma$ confidence of the mean prediction.
+The BNN leverages Bayesian inference to estimate the network parameters.
+The epistemic uncertainty in BNN is mostly due to the uncertainty of the network parameters for the given training dataset.
+When we use a small training dataset, this epistemic uncertainty increases that resulting in an increase in overall prediction uncertainty.